Toloka/docs/en/template-builder/operations/insert-images.md

 ## Zooming in on an image {#zoom-image}

 To zoom in on an image by pressing a shortcut key, use the [plugin.hotkeys](../reference/plugin.hotkeys.md) component.
 Specify which key triggers [action.open-close](../reference/action.open-close.md).
 The image is specified in the `view` property using the [$ref](../best-practices/reuse.md) structure.
-The action is performed when an annotator presses the selected key.
+The action is performed when a Toloker presses the selected key.

 [View example in the sandbox](https://clck.ru/U3RyK).